 Hi!
 I am Ruolin Wang (Violynne), a Research Assistant and Ph.D. student in the Human-Computer Interaction Research Group at University of California, Los Angeles, advised by Prof. Xiang 'Anthony' Chen.
 Prior to joining UCLA, I worked in the Tsinghua Pervasive HCI Group .
 I received my M.Sc degree in Computer Science from Tsinghua University and BEng degree in Microelectronics from Tianjin University.

-Since June 2017, I have devoted most of my passion and energy to building assistive technologies toward blind and visually impaired people.
+Since June 2017, I have devoted most of my passion and energy to building assistive technologies toward blind and visually impaired (BVI) people.
 Adopting a perspective of ability-based design, we can make the technologies accessible for a much wider range of users.
 In a broader sense, I see the potential of augmentation beyond accessibility.
+To be specific, my works focus on:

 Novel Interaction + Capacitive Sensing